 In stark contrast to our current economic system, Bitcoin does not offer the possibility of inflating the monetary base.
 Understanding money - and especially sound money - is paramount to understanding the value proposition and ultimate impact of Bitcoin.

-All of the above are available for free at the Mises Institute.
+Except for Argentarius, all of the above are available for free at the Mises Institute.

 Banking is a mystery to most, and central banking doubly so.
 Bitcoin isn’t necessarily an enemy of the former, but, if successful, it will abolish and replace the latter.